 Breeders & Puppy Costs

 As we have already mentioned, the Lhasa Apso is a relatively rare canine in America.
 Meaning that it is likely that you’ll need to travel further to find a reputable breeder.
-But this all depends on where you live!
+But this all depends on where you live.
 Reputable breeders are likely to have waiting lists.
-But don’t worry, this is a good sign that they take care of their litters rather than just pump as many pups out as possible.
+But don’t worry.
+This is a good sign that they take care of their litter rather than just pump as many pups out as possible.